AndreiADASKA/rsschool-cv/cv.md

 ## About me

-I am a purposeful person, a team player, assiduous, trainable!
+I am a purposeful person, a team player, assiduous, trainable!!

 ---